 Some patients have a ‘treat now, worry later’ attitude when it comes to dealing with treatment costs.
 Others refuse certain treatments that could extend their life for fear of putting their family further into debt.

-Either way, patients are left to deal with the fallout post-treatment when the bills arrive and they’re scrambling to make the payments.
-With treatment costs that can range to over $100,000 a year, many cancer patients aren’t left with many options outside of declaring bankruptcy.
+Either way, patients are left to deal with the fallout post-treatment when the bills arrive, and they’re scrambling to make the payments.
+With treatment costs that can range to over $100,000 a year, many cancer patients aren’t left with many options outside declaring bankruptcy.

 There are plenty of nonprofit cancer organizations with financial assistance programs but many lack the money needed to fund these astronomical costs.
 However, viatical settlement companies are able to provide a solution that other resources are unable to.
 With an existing life insurance policy, you can pay medical bills and fund future, life-extending treatments.
 To learn more about our no obligation, cost-free program, see if your policy qualifes.